krobelus/rate/README.md

 cargo test && ./test.py
 ```

-If you're in a hurry use `pytest test.py -k quick` to only run the system
+If you're in a hurry use `./test.py -k quick` to only run tests with
-tests with tiny input files.
+tiny input files.

 Above tests require
 - `python3` (version 3.6 or above)
-- `pytest` (for python 3)
 - optionally any of the following executables:
   - [`lrat-check`](https://github.com/acl2/acl2/tree/master/books/projects/sat/lrat)
     to validate the produced LRAT proofs.